Francis Fukuyama: The End of History and the Last Man

 Fukuyama is best known as the author of The End of History and the Last Man, in which he argued that the progression of human history as a struggle between ideologies was largely at an end, with the world settling on liberal democracy after the end of the Cold War and the fall of the Berlin Wall in 1989.
 The book was an expansion on ideas expressed in an earlier article, "The End of History?" published in The National Interest.
 In the article, Fukuyama predicted the coming global triumph of political and economic liberalism:

-Authors like Ralf Dahrendorf argued in 1990 that the essay gave Fukuyama his 15 minutes of fame, which would soon be followed by a slide into obscurity.
-However, Fukuyama remained a relevant and cited public intellectual, leading American communitarian Amitai Etzioni to declare him "one of the few enduring public intellectuals.
+Authors such as Ralf Dahrendorf and Luciano Canfora argued in 1990 that the essay gave Fukuyama his 15 minutes of fame, which a slide into obscurity would soon follow.
+However, Fukuyama remained a relevant and cited public intellectual, which led American communitarian Amitai Etzioni to declare him "one of the few enduring public intellectuals.
 They are often media stars who are eaten up and spat out after their 15 minutes.
 But he has lasted."
-Bernard Crick in his book titled Democracy spoke of Fukayama's principle of 'the end of the world' as being a poor misreading of the historical processes involved in the development of modern democracy.
+Bernard Crick in his book titled Democracy spoke of Fukuyama's principle of "the end of the world" as being a poor misreading of the historical processes involved in the development of modern democracy.

-According to Fukuyama, one of the main critiques of The End of History was of his aggressive stance towards postmodernism.
-Postmodern philosophy had, in Fukuyama's opinion, undermined the ideology behind liberal democracy, leaving the western world in a potentially weaker position.
-The fact that Marxism and fascism had proven untenable for practical use while liberal democracy still thrived was reason enough to embrace the hopeful attitude of the Progressive era, as this hope for the future was what made a society worth struggling to maintain.
+According to Fukuyama, one of the main critiques of The End of History was of his aggressive stance against postmodernism.
+In Fukuyama's opinion, postmodern philosophy undermined the ideology behind liberal democracy, leaving the Western world in a potentially weaker position.
+The fact that Marxism and fascism had proven untenable for practical use while liberal democracy still thrived was reason enough to embrace the hopeful attitude of the Progressive Era, as this hope for the future was what made a society worth struggling to maintain.
 Postmodernism, which, by this time, had become embedded in the cultural consciousness, offered no hope and nothing to sustain a necessary sense of community, instead relying only on lofty intellectual premises.

 The Origins of Political Order

 In the 2011 book, Fukuyama describes what makes a state stable, using comparative political history to develop a theory of the stability of a political system.
-According to Fukuyama, an ideal political order needs a modern and effective state, the rule of law governing the state and be accountable.
+According to Fukuyama, an ideal political order needs a modern and effective state, the rule of law governing the state, and accountability.

 Political Order and Political Decay

-The 2014 book is the second book on political order, following the 2011 book The Origins of Political Order.
-In this book, Fukuyama covers events taking place since the French Revolution and sheds light on political institutions and their development in different regions.
+The 2014 book is his second work on political order, following the 2011 book The Origins of Political Order.
+In this book, Fukuyama covers events since the French Revolution and sheds light on political institutions and their development in different regions.

-After tracing how a modern and effective government was developed in the U.S., Fukuyama asserts that it is experiencing political decay.
-Fukuyama believes that political decay can be seen in the deterioration of bureaucracies, special interest groups capturing the legislature, and inevitable but cumbersome judicial processes challenging all types of government action.
+After tracing the development of a modern and effective government in the United States, Fukuyama asserts that the country is experiencing political decay.
+Fukuyama believes that political decay can be observed in the deterioration of bureaucracies, special interest groups capturing the legislature, and inevitable but cumbersome judicial processes challenging all types of government action.